jamesplease/bestfetch/README.md

 ##### `responseCache.useCachedResponse( fn )`

-By default, fetch-dedupe caches responses indefinitely.
+By default, bestfetch caches responses indefinitely.
 You can customize this behavior using this method.

 This method accepts a single argument, `fn,` which is a function. `fn` will be called any time that a request is made that has a cached response.
 It's called with a single argument, `cacheObject`, an object